-Pianos About Town is intended to be a fun, interactive art installation that creates an additional element of whimsy and surprise in Fort Collins.
-The project is a public art initiative that provides paid work to local visual artists, that gives the public the opportunity to observe these artists work in real time, that showcases the work of these artists throughout town, and that brings opportunities for spontaneous musical expression to the streets of Fort Collins.
+Pianos About Town is a public art initiative that provides paid work to local visual artists, gives the public the opportunity to observe these artists work in real time, showcases the work of artists throughout town, and brings opportunities for spontaneous musical expression to the streets of Fort Collins.

 The original inspiration for Pianos About Town comes from British artist Luke Jerram, who created a 60-piano installation that toured the world, stopping in New York City in June 2010.
 Pianos About Town was also inspired by a similar project on Denver’s 16th Street Mall.
-The first pianos were placed in Downtown Fort Collins during the 2010 holiday season and were an instant hit.
-This is the seventh season for Pianos About Town.
+The first pianos were placed in Downtown Fort Collins during the 2010 holiday season.
+This is the eighth season for Pianos About Town.

 Pianos are acquired through donations made by community members looking for a new home for their used instruments.
 Pianos are picked up, free of charge, from their previous homes and brought to a storage area where they are cleaned, tuned, prepped for painting, and readied for the outside elements.
 After that, the painting begins.
 Selected local artists spend approximately two weeks painting their piano in downtown Fort Collins, outdoors in a public location when weather permits.
 Once painted, each finished piano enters into rotation at Pianos About Town locations throughout Fort Collins.
 Area businesses play a key role in the success of the project by “adopting” the painted pianos and covering them during inclement weather.